-The Maritime Administration and Governance System of the Philippines is unique as compared to other maritime administration as its institutional framework is consist of various government agencies, including government financing institutions with legal mandates, organization and resources to assume specific functions, authorities and accountabilities for the development, regulation, supervision, and/or monitoring of the maritime industry to make it more competitive and productive by complying with national and international standards.
+The maritime administration and governance system of the Philippines is unique as compared to other maritime administration as its institutional framework consists of various government agencies, including government financing institutions assuming specific functions for the development, regulation, supervision, and monitoring of the maritime industry to make it more competitive and productive.
 Presently, several government agencies and institutions are currently implementing plans, programs and policies which by themselves influence the development of the maritime sector of the Agency.

-Although interventions have been implemented by different agencies and institutions through inter-agency collaboration and coordination such as by joint administrative circulars, orders or memoranda of agreement (MOAs), the lack of an integrated Maritime Industry Development Plan that will bring together all these relevant policies, plans, and programs into one document to ensure that the initiatives of the individual agencies and institutions complement and reinforce each other to achieve global competitiveness, the long-term development goal of the maritime sector has yet to be achieved.
+Although interventions have been implemented through inter-agency collaboration and coordination, in the forms of joint memorandum circulars, joint department orders or Memoranda of Agreements (MoAs), the lack of an integrated Maritime Industry Development Plan (MIDP) to ensure that the initiatives of the agencies and institutions complement and reinforce each other to achieve global competitiveness.

-Under its current organizational structure, the Department of Transportation (DOTr) is the primary government agency legal mandate to develop, promote and regulate a dependable coordinated network of water, land, rail and air transportation systems and ensure fast, safe, efficient and reliable transportation services to narrow the geographic divide by connecting the country, its islands and people, with the rest of the world.
+Under its current organizational structure, the Department of Transportation (DOTr) is the primary government agency with legal mandate to develop, promote, and regulate a dependable coordinated network of water, land, rail, and air transportation systems and ensure fast, safe, efficient, and reliable transportation services to narrow the geographic divide by connecting the country, its islands and people, with the rest of the world.